The values to

 -

 My time working in D.C. taught me that a federal government can often feel out of touch, or even outright hostile, to the specific needs of our corner of the map.
 But I’ve also seen what happens when we stop waiting for a rescue.
 I watched the Lummi Nation lead a pandemic response that was more effective and compassionate than anything coming from the state or federal level.
-I’ve seen the Birchwood neighborhood step up to fight food deserts created by corporate grocery giants who shut their doors and blocked others from moving in.
+I’ve seen the Birchwood neighborhood step up to fight against the food desert created when a corporate grocery giant shut their doors and blocked others from moving in.